 Hazard Identification

 The review of literature pertaining to toxicity posed by nano-TiO2 were limited to those for inhalation exposure pathways.
 A search in Scopus (www.scopus.com) for the terms “inhalation nano TiO2” and “inhalation ultrafine TiO2” was conducted.
 But because we wanted to consider other non-journal sources of information (e.g. white papers), using the same search terms above, we consulted Google and Google Scholar due to its ability to identify so-called grey literature [37].
+Our search was also limited to long-term studies as these provide more relevant exposure scenarios (i.e. repeated dosing, prolonged exposure) for the occupational risk context.

 Dose-Response Analysis

 The benchmark dose (BMD) approach to dose-response modeling was implemented in this study.
-The BMD approach quantifies a point of departure (POD) using a toxicologically or biologically pre-defined benchmark response (BMR) In contrast to using a NOAEL or LOAEL [29], the BMD approach avoids many of the disadvantages confronted when using the NOAEL/LOAEL as the POD (Section 2.1).
-[38][30]
+The BMD approach quantifies a point of departure (POD) using a toxicologically or biologically pre-defined benchmark response (BMR), an unacceptable toxicological response level at or above which would cause an undue presence of hazard.
+In contrast to using a NOAEL or LOAEL [29], the BMD approach avoids many of the disadvantages confronted when using the NOAEL/LOAEL as the POD (Section 2.1).
+In particular, the NOAEL/LOAEL un-intuitively will decrease in value as the duration of a study increases [38], however the BMD will increase in value as a longer-term study should provide greater observational power and response data [30].

 Calculation of BMD values were completed using the Netherland’s National Institute for Public Health and the Environment’s (RIVM) PROAST model.
 PROAST is a software package specifically designed for dose-response analysis, which particularly uses the BMD approach.
 It is suitable for handling in-vivo animal dose-response data and is capable of determining statistical differences in data sub-groups such as the species, gender, and study durations.
 PROAST is also capable of fitting multiple mathematical models to the dose-response data to further assess the statistical uncertainty of the modeling procedure.

 PROAST was used to first calculate the BMDanimal (BMDa) based on the toxicological animal data defined from the hazard assessment (see Results).
 Uncertainty was introduced into the BMDa results by creating normal distributions for each BMD’s sub-group and fitted-model (i.e. that passed its goodness-of-fit test) using PROAST’s parametric bootstrap simulation option over 10,000 simulations.
 Because of this, we did not find it necessary to calculate the lower-bounds of those values (e.g. 90% lower-bound) as this would introduce an unnecessary level of precaution to the POD [32], [39].
-POD distributions were converted to DNELs using 1
+POD distributions were converted to DNELs using Equation 1